winterdharma/DharmaPearls/01_agama/dirgha/DA_9.md

 109\.
 “There are another five things, which are five ways to head for liberation: First is the concept that the body is impure, second is the concept that food is impure, third is the concept that all formations are impermanent, fourth is the concept that all worlds are unpleasing, and first is the concept of death.
 {:#p109}

 110\.
 “There are another five things, which are five spheres of escape: [1] A monk doesn’t enjoy, isn’t moved by, and doesn’t stay near desires.
 He’s only mindful of escaping them, enjoys seclusion, and befriends those who aren’t indolent.
 His mind is flexible, leaving and parting with desire and what causes the desires that produce the web of contaminants.
 He also ends, abandons, and ceases them to attain liberation.
-This is the escape from desire. *[2] The escape from anger, [3] escape from jealousy, [4] escape from form, and [5] escape from personality view are likewise.*
+This is the escape from desire. <em>[2] The escape from anger, [3] escape from jealousy, [4] escape from form, and [5] escape from personality view are likewise.</em>
 {:#p110}

 111\.
 “There are another five things, which are five kinds of joy from entering liberation: If a monk is diligent and not negligent, happily lives in seclusion, focuses his attention, and unifies his mind, he’ll understand what he doesn’t yet understand, end what he hasn’t yet ended, and become peaceful where he isn’t yet peaceful.
 What are the five?
 [1] Here, a monk hears the Tathāgata teach the Dharma, hears a religious practitioner teach it, or hears a senior teacher teach the Dharma.
 He contemplates, investigates, and discerns the meaning of that Dharma, and his mind becomes joyous.
 After his mind becomes joyous, he attains the love of Dharma.
 After he attains the love of Dharma, he’s comfortable in body and mind.
 After he’s comfortable in body and mind, then he attains the samādhi of dhyāna.
 After he attains the samādhi of dhyāna, he attains true knowing and seeing.
 This is the first way to enter liberation.